xcooper/spring-data-keyvalue-examples/retwisj/docs/retwisj.md

 ## Requirements

-To succesfully build and run RetwisJ, one needs:
+To successfully build and run RetwisJ, one needs:

 - JDK 8.0
-- Redis 2.4.x (Redis 2.2.x/2.0.x should work as well)
+- Redis 6.0.x (incl. in docker compose config)
 - Spring Data Redis 1.0 or higher
 - A servlet 2.4 container (such as Tomcat 8)